black-sliver/apclientpp/README.md

   * use `Bounce` to send a bounce (deathlink, ...)
   * use `Get`, `Set` and `SetNotify` to access data storage api, see [Archipelago network protocol](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md#get)
+  * by default we now use the shared data package cache in %LocalAppData%/Archipelago/Cache or ~/.cache/Archipelago.
+    This can be changed by passing a custom APDataPackageStore into APClient.
+* when upgrading from 0.3.8 or older
+  * remove calls to `save_data_package` and don't save data package in `set_data_package_changed_handler`
+  * you can still use `set_data_package` or `set_data_package_from_file` during migration to make use of the old cache (they are marked as deprecated and will go away in the next version)
 * see [ap-soeclient](https://github.com/black-sliver/ap-soeclient) for an example
 * see [Gotchas](#gotchas)